 The weakest concentration of CBD oil currently on prescription in NZ is 10mg / mL of CBD and the strongest is up to 150mg / mL of CBD.
 Some products are full spectrum and broad spectrum, whilst others are CBD isolates.
 Most come in 25mL to 30mL bottles.

 Apart from their strength, the main difference between these CBD oil products is their price.
 The stronger or more concentrated the bottle is, the more expensive it is likely to be.
 On average, a bottle of CBD oil will set you back around $200 to $250.

 What Types of CBD Products are Available in NZ?

 There are many ways that you can use CBD based products and not all are available in NZ.
 For example, online you may find oils, capsules, gummies, creams, balms, vapes and even CBD cannabis flower.
-In NZ, a doctor or cannabis specialist is the best person to discuss with what might be suitable for you.
+In NZ, a doctor or cannabis expert is the best person to discuss with what might be suitable for you.
 They can help you understand your options and what the most suitable one for you might be.

 Whatever your doctor prescribes, rest assured that all CBD products are non-psychoactive so you won’t get high.
 It is important that your doctor chooses the right product prescription for you and at the right price.
 If you have any questions about your options of CBD products, please consult with us today.

 Can You Buy CBD Oil Made in NZ?

 No, NZ-made products are still currently under production.
 If your doctor prescribes you CBD oil then this is sourced from overseas suppliers to you.
 These are still high quality and effective plant based medicines.

 We do expect local NZ-made CBD product options to become available once companies such as Cannasouth, Puro, Rua Bioscience, and Helius Therapeutics start local product production in late 2021/2022.